Teradata/developer-resources/docs/install-ai-unlimited/prod-azure-portal-deploy-manager.md

 ## What's next

-Now you're ready to [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md).
+[Create an OAuth app](/docs/resources/create-oauth-app) to allow authorization between AI Unlimited and your Git provider account..